azaddeveloper/Angular/README.md

   implementing OnInit is not mandatory but considered good practice).
 # What is AOT?
 # What is difference between declarations, providers and import in NgModule?
-  imports makes the exported declarations of other modules available in the current module
+  imports are used to import supporting modules like FormsModule, RouterModule, CommonModule, or any other custom-made feature module.

-  declarations are to make directives (including components and pipes) from the current module available to other directives in the current module.
-Selectors of directives,
+  declarations are used to declare components, directives, pipes that belong to the current module.
+Everyone inside declarations knows each other.

   components or pipes are only matched against the HTML if they are declared or imported.

-  providers are to make services and values known to DI.
-They are added to the root scope and they are injected to other services or directives that have them as dependency.
+  Providers are used for injecting the services required by components, directives, pipes in the module.

 # How to detect a route change in Angular?
   class MyClass {
     constructor(private router: Router) {